 Who hasn’t heard of Botox at this point?
-Be it through advertisement, entertainment, or word of mouth, it doesn’t take long to hear someone talking about the fantastic anti-ageing treatment.
+Be it through advertisement, entertainment, or word of mouth, it doesn’t take long to hear someone talking about the fantastic anti-aging treatment.
 But with so much information flying around, it can be easy to get lost.
 Some people say the treatment is safe and fabulous; others claim it’s dangerous.

 Botox is a cosmetic anti-wrinkle injectable.
 It’s made from a substance called botulinum toxin type A. Botox is safe to use as an injectable treatment because only very small amounts are needed at a time.
 Additionally, the substance is only injected into a specific area, minimizing risk.